Hugius/FabiEngine3D/doc/WORLD_EDITOR.md

 ## 9. Pointlights

-- You can place/edit/delete pointlights in the world.
+- You can place/edit/delete pointlight entities in the world.
 - If a terrain is selected, you can place the pointlight on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the pointlight.

 ## 10. Spotlights

-- You can place/edit/delete spotlights in the world.
+- You can place/edit/delete spotlight entities in the world.
 - If a terrain is selected, you can place the spotlight on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the spotlight.

 ## 11. Reflections

-- You can place/edit/delete reflections in the world.
+- You can place/edit/delete reflection entities in the world.
 - If a terrain is selected, you can place the reflection on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the reflection.